 There are so many thermometers and devices on the market for taking your BBT (basal body temperature) these days that the choice can be difficult to make.
 Well I’m here to tell you that you do not need a fancy or expensive thermometer or device for tracking your basal body temperature!

 In this day and age of technology, "fertility tracking" device apps are growing in popularity... but are they the best option?

-FAM is an awareness practice that supports connecting us with our bodies and its subtle signals.
+FAM, also known as the fertility awareness method, is an awareness practice that supports connecting us with our bodies and its subtle signals.
 Electronic devices have proven to disconnect us from the natural world around us.
-As we delve into the practice of FAM, we look to build deeper connections with the world around us, our minds and our bodies.
+As we delve into the practice of fertility awareness method, we look to build deeper connections with the world around us, our minds and our bodies.
 In that respect, paper charting brings us closer to ourselves, while using apps can cause more of a disconnect.